Syedasif101/Job-Portal/README.md

-# React Jobs Project (YouTube)
+# React Jobs Project

-This is the jobs listing project from the [YouTube crash course](https://youtu.be/LDB4uaJ87e0).
+This is the jobs listing project

 <img src="public/screen.png" />